 There is also easy access to the region’s A22 motorway from here, with all the amenities of Faro being about a half-hour’s drive away.

-Golfing and Other Activities
+Golfing and leisure activities

-Golf lovers will find themselves very well-served by the facilities in the region – there are several quality golf courses in the region, most notably those at Benamor, Castro Marim, Monte Rei, Quinta do Vale and Colina Verde (9 Holes).
+Golf lovers will find themselves very well-served by the facilities in the region – there are several quality golf courses in the region, most notably those at Benamor, Castro Marim, Monte Rei, Quinta do Vale and Colina Verde.
 A little further afield you will find the prestigious Vale de Lobo and Quinta do Lago courses, as well as other high quality courses at Sao Lourenco, Salgados and many more.
 Many of these courses include residential areas, offering many luxurious villas and apartments for sale.

 Water sports, cycling, horse-riding and fishing trips are also available in the coastal areas, and for the thrill-seekers, the zipwire across the Guadiana offers a memorable experience!